Describe data loss prevention

 Data loss prevention in Microsoft Teams

-Data loss prevention capabilities have been extended to Microsoft Teams chat and channel messages, including messages in private channels.
-With DLP, administrators can now define policies that prevent users from sharing sensitive information in a Teams chat session or channel, whether it's in a message, or a file.
-Just like with Exchange, Outlook, SharePoint, and OneDrive for Business, administrators can use DLP policy tips that will be displayed to the user to show them why a policy has been triggered.
-For example, the screenshot below shows a policy tip on a chat message that was blocked because the user attempted to share a U.S. Social Security Number.
+Data loss prevention capabilities extend to Microsoft Teams chat and channel messages, whether it's in a message or a file, including messages in private channels.
+Just like with Exchange, Outlook, SharePoint, and OneDrive, administrators can use DLP policy tips that will be displayed to the user to show them why a policy has been triggered.
+For example, the screenshot that follows shows a policy tip on a chat message that was blocked because the user attempted to share a U.S. Social Security Number.

 The user can then find out more about why their message was blocked by selecting the "What can I do?" link, and take appropriate action.

-With DLP policies, Microsoft Teams can help users across organizations to collaborate securely and in a way that's in line with compliance requirements.
+DLP policies applied to Microsoft 365 services, including Microsoft Teams, can help users across organizations to collaborate securely and in a way that's in line with compliance requirements.